Feyl/orm-mybatis/README.md

 This is a simplified version of the MyBatis framework.

+**achievement：**

+* A single object /List collection query operation based on zero or single parameters of an XML configuration file
+* Add, delete, update, and other operations based on individual parameters of the XML configuration file (which can be object types wrapped in primitive data types)
+* Add, delete, update, query for a single object, etc., based on any parameters that are passed sequentially or out of order using @Param (return value is object type)

+**technique：**

+* Annotations, reflection (dynamic proxy), dom4j, regular expressions, database, singletons (lazy/double-check lock), JUnit,

+  JUC collection classes and mapping classes

 Some improvements were made on a simplified version of the framework written by an upperclassman on GitHub.

 See the code for details of specific improvements.